hananabilabd/Computer-Vision-and-Neural-Machine-Interface-for-Upper-Limb-Prostheses/README.md

-# This Project is Created on Windows Using MYO ArmBand with MYO-Python
+# This Project is Created on Windows Using MYO ArmBand with [MYO-Python](https://github.com/NiklasRosenstein/myo-python)
-Python module to get data from a Myo armband using a generic Bluetooth LE interface.

 ## Installation and usage of [MYO-Python](https://github.com/NiklasRosenstein/myo-python)
 1. First you need to install myo-python library with the command PIP